DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-23 LD Meeting Notes.md

 In terms of visuals, try to think of nebulas in space or something.

+- Use large billboards with some transparency

 ### Improved Skybox

+yeah

 ### Background VFX

+We just need some type of movement.

+- Maybe like an asteroid belt or something

 ## Improving Internal Backgrounds

+More detail liter